 - Employers perform risk assessments of all processes.

 - They take steps to reduce the risks.

 - That staff are trained in the correct procedures to complete their tasks.

 - And that the correct protective equipment is used to help reduce any risks.

 Failure to do any of the above, which causes an accident at work to happen and for a member of staff to be injured, could lead to a compensation claim being made against the employer.

 Rates Of Injuries Reported In The Workplace In North Lincolnshire

-In the table below, we’ve shown figures, from 2013/14 to 2017/18, which show the number of accidents in North Lincolnshire workplaces.
+In the table below, we’ve shown figures which show the number of accidents in North Lincolnshire workplaces.

 To compare the local figures with any other UK area, you can take a look at the full report here.